 Europe has a rich base of most inspiring practices of innovative and effective future higher eductiaon policy and institutional practice to draw on.
-Rather than inventing anew it is often more useful to share experiences.
+Rather than inventing anew it is often more useful to enter into moderated mutual learning experiences.
 Underlying the recommendations and principles in this document, are many inspiring examples of how governments can support higher education institutions to develop, enhance and implement strategies for learning and teaching within higher education institutions while respecting academic freedom and institutional autonomy.

-A selection of such examples coming together after consulting all BFUG members and asking them to submit their inspiring practices is included in this document as annex 2.
-It is important to note that this list is by no means exhaustive.
+A selection of such examples coming together after consulting all BFUG members and asking them to submit their inspiring practices is included in this document as annex 1.
+It is important to note that this list is by no means all-inclusive.